Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. There shall be a molex and a USB port.
 2. There shall be buttons to allow the user to easily navigate the menu on the display.

 The tool needs ports for both the molex connector and USB connector.
-The molex connection will provide both 24 Vdc for power, a PWM signal as input, and an additional pin will be used to send a tachometer signal.
+The molex connection will provide both 24 Vdc for power, a PWM signal, and a tachometer signal.
 The USB port will provide 5 Vdc if the user chooses.
 The device will have multiple buttons which the user will use to navigate the menu and adjust the 6 parameters for the fan driving mode.

 Below describes the interfaces between the Ports and Buttons subsystem and the other subsystems:
 1. Microcontroller